JohnathenHarker/2detTELA/README.md

 - `benchmarkD.py`: 2000 automata with 12 states and 2.28 nondeterministic choices (avg.) per state.
 Random acceptance conditions range from length 2 to 21 (in DNF).
 The timeout is 1500s, the memory limit is 20GB.
 Compares Spot and determinisation via product.
 - `benchmarkE.py`: 999 automata with 12 states and 0.17, 1.12 or 2.28 nondeterministic choices (avg.) per state.
 Random acceptance conditions range from length 2 to 21 (in DNF).
 The timeout is 1500s, the memory limit is 20GB.
 Compares all approaches (Spot, determinisation via product, the three other new determinization algorithms, limited-deterministic).
 - `benchmarkF.py`: 2000 automata with 15 states and 3.3 nondeterministic choices (avg.) per state.
 Random acceptance conditions range from length 2 to 41 (in DNF).
 The timeout is 1500s, the memory limit is 20GB.
 Compares determinisation via product and limited-deterministic.
+- `benchmarkG.py`: sequence of 50 automata that are described as an example in the thesis.
+The timeout is 1500s, the memory limit is 20GB.
+Compares Spot and determinisation via product.

 ## Create Figures